These Are 13 of the Most Frequently Used Idioms in the English Language

 Once in a blue moon

 When someone says something happens “once in a blue moon,” you know that whatever they’re talking about is a rare occurrence.
 For example: “When does your eccentric aunt who lives in a log cabin on a mountain come to visit?”
 “Oh, once in a blue moon.”
 Believe it or not, blue moons are real astronomical phenomenons, albeit rare ones.
 A blue moon is the second full moon appearing in one month, and it only occurs once every 2.7 years.
 Most blue moons still look white, gray, or yellow.
 Once in a very long while, according to NASA, smoke from forest fires or other environmental factors do give the moon a slightly blue tinge.
-These are the 13 weather terms you need to know in 2020.

 Bed of roses